na-na-hi/renget/archive/z8m2r.md

 	`There was a "Pandora's Forest" RPG here.
 It's gone now, somewhat reused for Very Tired Succubus.`
 ![](TODO) 1844 Tokens (1230 Permanent)

->I've decided to replace the RPG; with either a Anthro Pokémon MILF harem thing.
+>I've decided to replace the Pandora's Forest RPG; with a Anthro Pokémon MILF harem thing.
 Arceus needs (You) to fix a problem for them, but never bothered telling you what it was.
 The local Pokémon are a bit odd, but friendly enough.
 Alt.
-Greeting/s for a less friendly group of Mons.
+Greeting for a less friendly group of Mons.
 Uses SillyTavern's {{random}} for which Mon you meet initially.
 >>Using this [Pokédex Lorebook](https://www.chub.ai/lorebooks/drcubone12/pokedex) is probably not needed, but I would just in case.
 Turbo knows the ones I tested, but gets confused pretty often; the world info helps somewhat.
 ***